Evolutionary-Intelligence/EC-A-Modern-Perspective/Introduction-to-Evolutionary-Computation-(EC).md

 * [1997] No Free Lunch Theorems for Optimization [IEEE-TEVC+IBM+SFI+Wolpert]
 * [2013] Analyzing Evolutionary Algorithms - The Computer Science Perspective [Jansen]
 * [2020] Evolutionary Computation - A Unified Approach [GECCO+DeJong]
-* [2006] Evolutionary Computation - Toward a New Philosophy of Machine Intelligence [ThirdEdition+Fogel]
 * [2015] The Five Tribes of Machine Learning [Domingos]
 * [2015] The Master Algorithm - How the Quest for the Ultimate Learning Machine Will Remake Our World [Domingos]
 * [2019] Exploratory landscape analysis [GECCO]